valancej/documentation/_basic/builds-and-configuration/dependency-cache.md

 - Use our custom `cs clear-cache` command at the start of your setup commands to clear everything under `$HOME/cache`.
 - You can also manually clear out any specific cached directories by adding a setup command like `rm -rf node_modules`.

+## Manual Caching

+If you want to cache items in your build that are not already handled in the automatic configurations above you can also manually cache items.
+If the tool you are using provides a way to set a cache location, perhaps with an [environment variable]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}), you can point it to the `$HOME/cache` directory.

+Otherwise you can manually copy items to `$HOME/cache` at the end of the build and then at the start of the build you can either copy them back out of the cache or create a symlink to the cached location.